kylepolich/bot-service-wiki/README.md

 * Great developer features like Lambda Function integration and Webhook options
 * Multi-channel (Connects to web, facebook, slack, sms, and many others to come)
 * Leverages cutting edge NLP
+* Bots can execute many novel actions like sending a follow-up email or creating a Zendesk ticket.
 * Built in analytics platform
 * Fun to build!